If you have been using USB flash drives, you might be familiar with some of these error messages.

-You may have to forget about your disk if you see some of these error messages on your screen, or if your USB flash drive is not showing up or not detected.
-Your drive could be dead, and the best thing to do is to recover data or files contained in it.
+You may have to forget about your data storage gadget if you see some of these error messages on your screen, or if your USB flash drive is not showing up or not detected.
+Your drive could be dead, and the best thing to do is to recover the data or files contained in it.

-In this article, I will show you how to fix a USB flash drive that is not recognized in Windows 10, Windows 8, Windows7, Windows XP and other systems.
+In this article, I will show you how to fix a USB drive that has malfunctioned (i.e., one that is not recognized in Windows 10, Windows 8, Windows7, Windows XP, and other systems).
 I will also teach you how to repair a broken USB stick.
-In addition, I will teach you how to recover data from dead, damaged or corrupted drive without formatting.
-But first,
+In addition, I will teach you how to recover data from dead, damaged, or corrupted generic pen drive without formatting.

-How to Fix a Malfunctioned USB Flash Drive that is not Recognized or Detected
+[Explained] How to Fix Malfunctioned USB Drive Not Recognized or Detected

-There are several ways to fix your storage device based on the problem it has.
-Some of the problems are minor, but may give you a hell of a headache.
-Save yourself from unnecessary stress by learning numerous ways of repairing your drive.
+There are several ways to fix your pen drive based on its problem.
+Some of the problems are minor, but they may give you a hell of a headache.
+Save yourself from unnecessary stress by learning numerous ways of repairing your small data storage equipment.

-The problem with your flash disk could be due to damaged port or slot.
+The problem with your flash stick could be due to a damaged port or slot.
 You can insert the pen drive in another port to see if it can work.
-In fact, this is what you should always try first when your storage stick has issues.
-You can then perform a USB port repair if you find this is the problem.
+In fact, this is what you should always try first when your storage stick develops issues.
+You can then perform a USB port repair if you confirm the problem.

-Your mass storage device could also be unrecognized because of using it in a computer with a different bit.
-If your drive was written by a 32 bit computer, it may not work on a 64 bit computer and vice versa.
-So know your computer bit in order to use the right flash stick.
+Your mass storage gadget could also be unrecognized because of using it in a computer with a different bit.
+If your drive was written by a 32-bit computer, it may not work on a 64-bit computer and vice versa.
+So know your computer bit in order to use the right stick.

-The disk could also have been encrypted on another device.
+The disk could also have been encrypted on another computer machine.
 An encrypted drive is protected by a password.
-Use the device which encrypted the disk to fix the problem.
+Use the machine which encrypted the disk to fix the problem.
 Just enter the encryption password and your storage stick should work.